eypsrcnuygr/Enumerable-Methods/README.md

 To get this project up and running, you must already have ruby installed on your computer.

+## Automated Tests

+There are 16 tests have been added to the repo.
+Those are all checking the implementation of the "new enumerable methods" with arrays.
+To run tests, clone repository, install 'rspec' and then run ```rspec``` in the local folder.

 ## Authors

 👤 **Eyüp Sercan UYGUR**